john-sandall/democracy-hackathon/Twitter/README.md

 - Location (if available)
 - Hashtags
 - Source device
 - Tweet text
-- Retweet text (if retweet, also includes retweeted screen name)
+- Retweet text (if retweet, contains full text - 'tweet text' is truncated if retweet and over 140 characters)
 - Quote text (if quote)
 - Quote screen name
 - Status count (number of tweets to date)